Content from Read case data

 ) +

-We invite you to skim the incidence2 package “Get started” vignette.
-Find how you can use arguments within plot() to provide aesthetics to your incidence2 class objects!
+We invite you to take a look at the incidence2 package vignette.
+Find how you can use the arguments within the plot() function to provide aesthetics to your incidence2 class objects.

 R